Dominik Kahun

-Dominik Kahun (born 2 July 1995) is a Czech-born German professional ice hockey forward who is currently playing with SC Bern of the National League (NL).
+Dominik Kahun (born 2 July 1995) is a Czech-born German professional ice hockey forward who is currently playing with Lausanne HC of the National League (NL).
 He previously has played for the Chicago Blackhawks, Pittsburgh Penguins, Buffalo Sabres and Edmonton Oilers of the National Hockey League (NHL).

 Playing career

 Born in the Czech Republic, Kahun moved to Germany with his family as a child.
 Kahun played junior hockey with the Jungadler Mannheim U18 team, where he was the league's leading scorer for the 2011–12 season.
 He then moved to Canada where he played two seasons of major junior hockey with the Sudbury Wolves of the Ontario Hockey League (OHL).

 On 4 April 2014, it was confirmed that Kahun had signed with EHC Red Bull München to begin his professional career with the 2014–15 season in the Deutsche Eishockey Liga (DEL).
 In 2016, he won the DEL title with München.